 If Immigrating Spouse Worked Illegally in the U.S., Can Their Work Be Counted Toward 40 Quarters?

-By , J.D. · University of Washington School of Law
+By , J.D.
+University of Washington School of Law

-When a U.S. citizen marries a foreign national who came to the United States on a nonimmigrant visa but overstayed, that's normally a better situation than if the foreign national had entered the United States illegally.
-That's because, if the immigrant wishes to apply for a green card without leaving the United States through the process known as "adjustment of status," the lawful entry will likely let them do so.
-(A lawful entry wipes out two grounds of inadmissibility that are a problem for illegal entrants hoping to adjust status: excess unlawful time in the United States, and unpermitted U.S. employment.
-Their only choice is normally consular processing.)
+When a U.S. citizen marries a foreign national who came to the United States on a nonimmigrant visa but overstayed, that's normally a better situation than it might sound like.
+That's because, if the immigrant wishes to apply for a green card without leaving the United States (using the process known as "adjustment of status") the lawful entry will likely let them do so.

 Key Issue in Whether Unlawful Employment Counts for I-864 Purposes: Was It With a Valid SSN?

-It sometimes happens that a foreign national obtains a valid Social Security Number (SSN) during time in the United States on a nonimmigrant visa; perhaps a work visa such as an H-1B.
+It sometimes happens that a foreign national obtains a valid Social Security Number (SSN) during time in the United States on a nonimmigrant visa; perhaps on a work visa such as an H-1B.
 Or perhaps they came to the United States on an F-1 student visa, then applied to USCIS for work authorization during their years in school.

 If so, any work done using that valid number should count in tallying up quarters for Social Security purposes.
 (The foreign national will also need to have earned more than a minimum amount per year; and this amount changes every year, so do some careful checking.)